logankilpatrick/wgschool/content/debug.md

 Session 2: starts at **12pm Pacific**, Monday May-25.

+Session 3: starts at **2pm Pacific**, Monday May-25.

 These are live debugging sessions for software installation for all courses.
-If you have a software installation problem that is not unique to a single course please attend one of these sessions, and we will debug your (or someone else's similar) problem live via screen sharing in Zoom.
+If you have a software installation problem please attend one of these sessions, and we will debug your (or someone else's similar) problem live via screen sharing in Zoom.
 Examples:

 * installing and running MobaXterm in Windows
+* installing and running ParaView on any operating system

 Only participants with technical difficulties should attend these sessions.
 Be prepared to share your screen if you requre assistance: it will help us help you and help others with similar issues.